eBay/restcommander/README.md

 * By restructuring REST Commander to make it distributed and horizontally scalable, it can send request to **100K+** machines in eBay's cloud and gather result back in just **100s** using **5 VM**.

 **Reliability**
-* Failover automatically to other slave nodes in case of a failure on slave node.
-Slave nodes can also automatically adjust speed of sending request to handle network congestion between master and slave.
+* Automatically failover to handle failure on slave node, and adjust sending speed to handle network congestion.

 **Scheduling**
-* Since most tasks are quite small, we provide scheduling to handle multitasks to fully use capacity and ensure reliability at the same time.
+* Provide task scheduling to handle multitasks, fully use capacity and ensure reliability.

 **Visibility**
-* Real time show workload and available capacity of each slave node.
-Real time track task progress.
+* Show workload and available capacity of each slave node, track task progress.

 ####Workflow & Architecture
 The main workflow of distributed REST Commander is shown as below.